-Kelty Horizon 2 tent is a brand new tent released in 2017 with a design completely different from other tents of Kelty, and with several unique features.
+Kelty Horizon 2 tent is a brand new tent with a design completely different from other tents of Kelty, and with several unique features.
+Please keep reading.

 - Stargazing fly feature.

 With the weight of 4 lbs 5 oz.
 (1.95 kg), the Horizon 2 is the lightest 2-person tent Kelty has built so far.
 For example, you can compare it with Kelty TN2 with 4 lbs 13 oz (2.18 kg) of weight, and with Kelty Salida 2 with 4 lb 9 oz (2.07 kg).

 The design of the tent includes a hybrid tent-body-and-fly construction.
 In short, this is a single wall/double wall combination.
 The full meaning of this is that the big part of the side walls are in fact a waterproof material (so this is a single wall part), and the actual fly is rather small.

 When used, the fly covers only the remaining unprotected mesh ceiling which you can see in pictures, so this part only is the mentioned double wall structure.
 Such a design gives a lot of privacy when you are in a camp with many people around, while still having a great ventilation.